289P/Blanpain

-289P/Blanpain, formerly D/1819 W1 (Blanpain) is a short-period comet with an orbital period of 5.2 years.
-It was discovered by Jean-Jacques Blanpain on November 28, 1819 but was considered lost until it was recovered in 2013.
-It was last observed in 2020.
+289P/Blanpain, formerly D/1819 W1 (Blanpain) is a Jupiter-family comet with an orbital period of 5.2 years.
+It was discovered by Jean-Jacques Blanpain on 28 November 1819, but was considered lost until it was recovered in 2013.
+It was last observed in 2024.

 Observational history

-The comet was discovered by Jean-Jacques Blanpain on November 28, 1819.
+The comet was discovered by Jean-Jacques Blanpain on 28 November 1819.
 Blanpain described the comet as having a "very small and confused nucleus".
-Another independent discovery was made on December 5 of that year by J. L. Pons.
+Another independent discovery was made on December 5 of that year by Jean-Louis Pons.
 Following this the comet was lost, and was given the designation 'D' (Disappeared or Dead).

 However, in 2003, the orbital elements of newly discovered asteroid ' were calculated by Marco Micheli and others to be a probable match for the lost comet.
 On 12 December 2003, it approached Earth at a distance of 0.025 AU.
-Further observations of the asteroid in 2005 by David Jewitt using the University of Hawaii 2.2 m telescope on Mauna Kea, appeared to reveal a faint coma, which supports the theory that is the lost comet, or a part of it.
+Further observations of the asteroid in 2005 by David C. Jewitt using the University of Hawaii 2.2 m telescope on Mauna Kea, appeared to reveal a faint coma, which supports the theory that is the lost comet, or a part of it.
 The comet was officially established as periodic comet 289P in July 2013, after being rediscovered by the Pan-STARRS survey during an outburst event.

 The comet underwent a major outburst in July 2013, when it brightened by 9 magnitudes, one of the largest observed comet outbursts.
 The comet was first spotted in images obtained by Pan-STARRS on 4 July 2013, having a reported magnitude of about 20, and brightened to a magnitude of about 17.5 and featured a coma about 30 arcseconds across and a broad tail.
 It is estimated that the comet lost about 10^{8} kg of dust, which corresponds to about 1% of the comet's mass.
 The comet then was located 3.9 AU from the Sun.

-289P was better viewed near and after the 2019-Dec-20 perihelion passage.
-On 11 January 2020 the comet approached Earth at a distance of 0.091 AU.
+289P was better viewed near and after the December 2019 perihelion passage.
+On 11 January 2020, the comet approached Earth at a distance of 0.091 AU.
 The next close approach will take place on 6 November 2035, at a distance of 0.082 AU.